ravenleeblack/modern_ide/12_New_File_Menu/README.md

 STILL WORKING ON THIS LESSON.
 THE BACK GROUND FOR XAML IS HERE DOE.

-Since we do not have the code behind or mechanics connected here yet is an image of what it should look like:
+Since we do not have the code behind or mechanics connected yet, here is an image of what it should look like:

 ![new_menu](https://github.com/ravenleeblack/Illeshian-Ide/assets/76606152/c9b0035f-a79d-4cd4-b111-8c0c4b9ba786)